rsilval/deep_learning_road_networks/readme.txt

 2- model_fitted_resampled_12732.pkl.zip: .pkl file that contains the final neural network model that predict the traffic performance metric.
 4- LIME_Algorithm: Simplified implementation of the modified LIME algorithm that shows as a result a ranking of bridges to be retrofitted.
 4- Evaluate_performance.py: Script that evaluates performance of different retrofitting strategies using the neural network.
-5- Seismic_risk_parameters: Code that generates analogue figures to the ones shown in Section: "Neural networks to predict seismic risk"
+5- util.py: auxiliar code used to compute network performance

-6- util.py: auxiliar code used to compute network performance
+In addition to the previous codes there are two attached folders.
+One is "input" which has the files needed to run the experiments.
+The other one is "Figures" which is a plot that has the codes necessary to run some of the experiments and respective figures of the article.

 The first author Rodrigo Silva-Lopez is open to share all codes and training data upon request to the email rsilval at stanford.edu .
 Note that the size of all files involved in the calculation of this paper are bigger than 38 gb of data.